IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 to manage an authority/shoulder combination, aka a "prefix" (PermaLinks also support custom separator characters as part of the prefix), along with an optional list of individual PIDs (with different authority/shoulders) than can be managed with that account.

+Dataverse automatically manages assigning PIDs and making them findable when datasets are published.
+There are also :ref:`API calls that allow updating the PID target URLs and metadata of already-published datasets manually if needed <send-metadata-to-pid-provider>` , e.g. if a Dataverse instance is moved to a new URL or when the software is updated to generate additional metadata or address schema changes at the PID service.

 Testing PID Providers
 +++++++++++++++++++++